-Our consultant, Chuck Kerns works on a part-time basis managing the many day-to-day business tasks, distributes communications, facilitates meetings with TCCA Board of Directors and the Engineer/Contractor committee members.
-Also, Mr. Kerns participates in meetings with construction industry partners on the behalf of the TCCA.
+Our consultant, Richard H. Crannell works on a part-time basis managing the many day-to-day business tasks, distributes communications, facilitates meetings with TCCA Board of Directors and the Engineer/Contractor committee members.
+Also, Mr. Crannell participates in meetings with construction industry partners on the behalf of the TCCA.
 Minutes from these meetings are communicated to the membership through email.
-Mr. Kerns is available to provide assistance to members as necessary.
-He takes prompt action to see that members’ concerns are addressed.
-Mr. Kerns will provide guidance, respond to members’ concerns and, if it becomes necessary, the matter will be referred to the Board of Directors for further review.
+Mr. Crannell is available to provide assistance to members as necessary.
+He takes prompt action to see that members' concerns are addressed.
+Mr. Crannell will provide guidance, respond to members' concerns and, if it becomes necessary, the matter will be referred to the Board of Directors for further review.

 This directory is provided as a service to our membership as a convenient and useful reference tool.
 We encourage anyone soliciting bid/proposals to contact the TCCA so that we may distribute the solicitations to our TCCA membership as it may apply to the Associate and/or Contractor members.
 Likewise, whenever possible, please purchase goods and services from our Associate and Contractor members who graciously support this organization.

-We recognize past consultants who have contributed to the success of the TCCA, special thanks to Jim Clark, Jim Koski, Frank Jones and Bill Laut.
+We recognize past consultants who have contributed to the success of the TCCA, special thanks to Chuck Kerns, Jim Clark, Jim Koski, Frank Jones and Bill Laut.

 Benefits of Membership